All of our miniatures Schnauzers are AKC registered, but we prefer to sell our puppies into Pet homes. All of our pups are sold as

 an upcoming litter, you will need to email me at ToySchnauzers@aol.com to get on our request list.
 I'll need to know the size

-(teacup, toy, or miniature), gender, and color/colors your prefer.
+(teacup, toy, or miniature), gender, and the color/colors you prefer.
 It is free to be on our request list.

 We don't take deposits on unborn litters.
 In general, once a litter is born we price out our litter at 6 weeks when we can better